Iceland 5-Day Road Trip

 Finding Our Guesthouse

 Our final destination of the day, Kirkjubæjarklaustu, was about an hour away.
-Tiredness was starting to set it so we decided to go straight there and call it a day.
+Tiredness was starting to set in, so we decided to go straight there and call it a day.
 We followed the GPS link from our Airbnb app, which was an unfortunate and bad move.

 Share the road with the sheep in Iceland

-It sent us about half an hour too far along our route and when we finally realized it, we had to turn around and backtrack.
+It sent us about half an hour too far along our route, and when we finally realized it, we had to turn around and backtrack.
 Slightly annoyed with our host, who did not seem too eager to help us, we arrived at our destination just fine but about an hour later than anticipated.

 Stunning green landscapes right along Highway 1 in Iceland